epellis/LostAndFoundPy/README.md

 ## Uploading to Docker Hub
 When you are done developing your app and ready to make a release you can build it using the following commands.
-Replace `epelesis` with your docker hub account username.
+Replace `epelesis` with your [Docker Hub](https://hub.docker.com/) account username.

 Build the dockerfile with: `docker build . -t epelesis/lostandfound`